Algrim-MC/algrim-chat/README.md

 ## Configuration

-Config GUI can be opened with `Y,C`, by default.
+Config GUI can be opened with `R,C`, by default.

 ## Patterns